Why do I need life insurance?

 In 2018 we paid out 99.8% of life insurance claims1

 Discounts and rewards

 Over £81 million given in benefits and rewards in 20182

 Lower incidence of Life Cover claims in actively involved members3

 Our advisers are highly trained and offer free, expert advice

 Important information1The percentage of claims accepted for life and terminal illness cover in 2018 was 99.8% and the total amount paid was £56.3 million

-2With VitalityLife's Optimisers which are available at an additional monthly cost of £1.75 for Lite or £4.50 for Full.
+2With VitalityLife's Optimisers which are available at an additional monthly cost of £1.75 for Select or £4.50 for Full.
 Source: Vitality internal data, May 2019.
 Rewards, benefits and engagement in 2018 are based on VitalityLife and VitalityHealth members.

 3According to Vitality internal data (2018), over the past five years members who engaged in the Vitality Healthy Living Programme had a significantly lower incidence of Life Cover claims across all age groups when compared to those who did not engage.